Oct 15, 2023

-I'm a big fan of Halloween which these days is the whole month of October!
-It also feels like International Black Cat Appreciation Month!
-So in honour of cat actors of the past few decades, this Halloween here's my top selection of horror films which feature our feline friends being (or trying to be) evil.
+We're big fans of Halloween which these days is the whole month of October.
+So in honour of cat actors of the past few decades, this Halloween here's our top selection of horror films which feature our feline friends being (or trying to be) evil.

 Fingers and paws crossed that your kitty doesn't get any ideas from number 1.
 Happy Halloween!